 Things to do in and around Ballindalloch

-The town is a great option for exploring the countryside.
+The village is a great option for exploring the countryside.
 Get out and about and either walk, hike, cycle the many trails on offer.
 The Speyside Way runs through Ballindalloch.
 Both routes offer a moderate to hard walk, hike or cycle.
 Walk to Craigellachie where you will find the flatter option, it is around 12 miles long.
 Alternatively you can test yourself on what many people consider the hardest part of the route.
 It is only 1 mile longer at 13 miles but the gradients, rough and wet ground and the two streams need to be crossed to complete the route.
 Good shoes are advised for either route.

 A Scotch Whisky Immersion